SonarQubeCommunity/sonar-sonargraph/README.md

 Check the GitHub Wiki for further information and the issues section for known problems.

 ## Description / Features
-This plugin can be used to check the conformance of your code base to a formal architecture definition created with Sonargraph 7.
+This plugin can be used to check the conformance of your Java code base to a formal architecture definition created with Sonargraph 7.
 A free license is available to allow you to check and measure the overall coupling and the level of cyclic dependencies at the package level.
 Usually a high